orangejuice/blog/data/activity/book-艽野尘梦-2018/record.en.md

 date: 2023-07-26 17:57:25+08:00
 douban:
   rating: 9.4
-  subtitle: Chen Quzhen / 2018 / Northern Literature and Art Publishing House
+  subtitle: Chen Quzhen / 2018 / Northern Literature and Arts Publishing House
 ---

-Via Twitter user 'Second Uncle': Among the books I've read, there are many good ones, but there are not many that can be described as extraordinary.
-'Dreams of Wild Grasses and Dust' is one of them.
-This book was recommended to me by a fellow traveler I ran into during my first backpacking trip along the Yunnan-Tibet route.
-It's really engaging.
-The author is Chen Quzhen, a military officer and warlord from Western Hunan during the late Qing Dynasty and early Republic of China era.
-This man was truly adept in both literary and martial arts.
-He graduated from Hunan Military Academy and followed Zhao Erfeng, the governor of Sichuan, into Tibet to suppress a rebellion.
-However, in the midst of this, the Xinhai Revolution broke out and Zhao Erfeng was recalled to Sichuan, where he died in Chengdu.
-The Sichuan Army left in Tibet was leaderless and instigated by the Gelaohui to rebel.
-Chen Quzhen had no choice but to lead his troops of 115 men, trek through the uninhabited Qiangtang region, cross the Tanggula Mountains, and return to the mainland.
-They struggled for more than seven months, ran out of food, suffered countless casualties, and finally reached Xining, Qinghai in June 1912 with only seven soldiers left alive.
-'Dreams of Wild Grasses and Dust' documents this painful journey.
+Via tw Uncle Li, among the books I have read, there are many good ones, but only a few can be called extraordinary.
+'Wilderness Dust Dreams' is one of them.
+I first came across this book when a fellow traveler recommended it to me during my first backpacking trip along the Yunnan-Tibet route.
+It's very captivating.
+The author is Chen Quzhen, a military and literary figure from western Hunan during the late Qing and early Republican era.
+He graduated from the Hunan Military Academy and followed Zhao Erfeng, the governor of Sichuan, into Tibet to suppress a rebellion.
+However, with the outbreak of the Xinhai Revolution, Zhao was called back to Sichuan and met his demise in Chengdu.
+Left leaderless in Tibet, the Sichuan army mutinied under the influence of the Elder Brothers Society.
+Left with no choice, Chen Quzhen led 115 soldiers through the uninhabited region of Qiangtang, over the Tanggula Mountains back to the mainland, a harrowing seven-month journey which saw them out of food and with countless deaths and injuries, finally arriving in Xining, Qinghai in June 1912 with only seven soldiers surviving.
+'Wilderness Dust Dreams' chronicles this painful experience.